mnawazUOC/ESDP1_IASI_vs_Radiosonde/README.md

 Ensures that large data files, credentials, and temporary outputs are excluded from version control.
 - outputs :
 It includes output such as figures obtained during results.
-- data : Radiosonde data loaded from NetCDF file  (`rs_iop4h2o.nc`) and IASI products queried and downloaded via EUMETSAT API
+- data : Radiosonde data loaded from NetCDF file  (`rs_iop4h2o.nc`) and IASI products queried and downloaded via EUMETSAT API (Note: IASI downloaded files are not included in the folder due to size constraints)

+Note: IASI downloaded files are not included in the folder due to size constraints
 ---

 ## 5. Data Availability

 - Radiosonde data loaded from NetCDF file  (`rs_iop4h2o.nc`)
 - IASI products queried and downloaded via EUMETSAT API

+ Note: IASI downloaded files are not included in the folder due to size constraints
 ---

 ## 6. Key Findings (Summary)